AbelG101/To-Do-List-App/README.md

-> This is a simple page that lists the things that you need to do and allows you to mark them as complete when you're finished.
+> This is a simple page that lists the tasks that you need to do and allows you to mark them as complete when you're finished.